-How to Install Jellyfin Media Server on Debian 12 and 11
+How to Install Jellyfin Media Server on Debian Linux

 Refreshing Debian System Before Installation

-Before installing Jellyfin, it’s essential to ensure your Debian system is fully updated.
-This minimizes compatibility issues and helps avoid conflicts during installation.
+Before installing Jellyfin, first ensure your Debian system is fully updated to minimize compatibility issues.

 Step 1: Update System Packages